 Like Crazy was directed by Drake Doremus, who worked with her again in 2013’s Breathe In.
 He told Collider in 2013 that he would still like to work with her again “on the right thing.”

 The current highlight of her career has to be her 2014 performance as Jane Hawking in the film The Theory of Everything, a biopic charting the life and love of Jane Wilde Hawking and the world-renowned physicist Stephen Hawking, with Eddie Redmayne playing him.
 The film received plenty of critical acclaim, and she received plenty of nominations including an Academy Award, BAFTA, Golden Globe, Critics’ Choice Award and Screen Actors Guild Award.

-The highest praise came from the woman she portrayed, describing Jones’ work as “astounding”, Jane Hawking said: “I thought, ‘How can I be on the screen and in a cinema seat at the same time?'”
+The highest praise came from the woman she portrayed, describing Jones' work as "astounding", Jane Hawking said she wondered how she could be on the screen as well as in the cinema at the same time.